-BTEC L1/L2 Tech Award CREATIVE DIGITAL MEDIA PRODUCTION Aims of the Course The BTEC Tech Award in Creative Media Production gives students the chance to develop valuable skills and techniques in different disciplines, produce a practical response to a digital media brief, and explore potential careers in the industry.
-For your information our awarding body is Pearson: https://qualifications.pearson.com/en/qualifications/btectech-awards/creative-media-production.htm Course Content The course is a practical introduction to life and work in the Creative Media industry and has two internally assessed components and one that is externally assessed: Component 1 Exploring media products Component 2 Developing digital media production skills Responding to a brief Component 3 These components build on each other and are designed to motivate students by helping them put what they've learned into practice and grow in confidence.
-Component 1 - Exploring media products - Worth 30% of the overall grade.
-In component 1, students carry out investigations into media products in the audio/moving image, publishing and interactive sectors.
+OPTIONAL BTEC L1/L2 Tech Award DIGITAL MEDIA Aims of the Course The BTEC Tech Award in Creative Media Production gives students the chance to develop valuable skills and techniques in different disciplines, produce a practical response to a digital media brief, and explore potential careers in the industry.
+For your information our awarding body is Pearson: https://qualifications.pearson.com/en/qualifications/btec- tech-awards/creative-media-production-2022.html Course Content The course is a practical introduction to life and work in the Creative Media industry and has two internally assessed components and one that is externally assessed: Component 1 Component 2 Component 3 Exploring Developing digital Responding to media products media production skills a brief These components build on each other and are designed to motivate students by helping them put what they've learned into practice and grow in confidence.
+Component 1 (taken in the spring term of Year 10) Exploring media products - Worth 30% of the overall grade.
+In component 1, students carry out investigations into media products in the audio/ moving image, publishing and interactive sectors.
 They have the freedom to choose products that interest them and will analyse the way that media producers use a variety of tools and techniques to create meaning for their audiences.
-Component 2 - Developing digital media skills - Worth 30% of the overall grade.
+Component 2 (taken in the autumn term of Year 11) Developing digital media skills - Worth 30% of the overall grade.
 During component 2, students will have the opportunity to experiment with a variety of media production skills and techniques and then apply those skills to re-imagine a past media product for a modern teenage audience.
 They will reflect on their progress and develop strategies for improvement.
-Component 3 - Create a media product in response to a brief -Worth 40% of the overall grade.
+Component 3 (taken in the spring term of Year 11) Create a media product in response to a brief - Worth 40% of the overall grade.
 In component 3, students will produce a media product in response to a brief, under controlled conditions.
 In this summative task, students will learn how to respond to a brief, plan their response, apply production skills and techniques, justify the outcome they have developed and reflect on their application, time management & use of sources.